samrat-lab/HistoSPACE/README.md

 # Project Overview

 This is the code repository of HistoSPACE paper, please follow the paper for more details.
-The input data includes the ICIAR dataset and spatial transcriptomics data, as mentioned in the ST-NET paper.
+The input data includes the ICIAR dataset and spatial transcriptomics data used in the ST-NET paper.

 ## Required Libraries
 To ensure the environment is set up correctly, install the following libraries: